shweta-laha/Hacktoberfest/README.md

 - Anything valuable.

 # 🔘Steps for Contribution
+1. Star this repo
-1. Fork this repo
+2. Fork this repo
-2. Star this repo
+3. Star this repo
-3. Add a file
+4. Add a file
-4. commit the code
+5. commit the code
-5. Make pull request
+6. Make pull request

 # Keep Contributuing 🚀